 - Screens for privacy and separation of uses

-- Laid Hedges fro livestock fencing and crop protection
+- Laid hedges for livestock fencing and crop protection

 - Windbreaks and shelter belts

-These patterns can be woven into the fabric of most farms and homesteads to reduce stress on crops and livestock, limit soil erosion, attract pollinators and improve working conditions.
-With some creative thinking and use of permaculture principles, the primary function of these plantings can be enhanced to generate an agricultural yield, increase soil carbon (fertility) and create habitat for wild animals and plants.
+These patterns can be woven into the fabric of most farms and homesteads to reduce stress on crops and livestock, limit soil erosion, attract pollinators, and improve working conditions.
+The primary function of these plantings can be enhanced to generate an agricultural yield, increase soil carbon, and create habitat for wild animals and plants.